Joberrr/hide/planets/gas-giant/neptune.md

 source: http://en.wikipedia.org/wiki/Neptune
 ---

-*Neptune* is the third largest gas giant planet in the Solar system.
+*Neptune* is the eighth and farthest planet in the Solar system.

+Neptune is 17 times the mass of the Earth.